grawert/backup-restore/README.md

 # Boot rescue image using qemu

-For testing purposes the restore image can be booted in isolated environment using qemu.
+For restore testing the restore image can be booted in isolated environment using qemu.
 The network interface configuration might have to be adapted.

 ```shell